RevealBi/sdk-samples-react/upmedia-browser/README.md

 }
 ```

-And if you're running one of the upmedia-backend projects ([upmedia-backend-tomcat](https://github.com/RevealBi/sdk-samples-java/tree/main/upmedia-backend-tomcat) or [upmedia-backend-spring](https://github.com/RevealBi/sdk-samples-java/tree/main/upmedia-backend-spring)), you can access http://localhost:8080/upmedia-backend/reveal-api/dashboards to get a list of all dashboards, and that list will include an "info" attribute for each dashboard with this summary:
+If you're running one of the upmedia-backend projects ([upmedia-backend-tomcat](https://github.com/RevealBi/sdk-samples-java/tree/main/upmedia-backend-tomcat) or [upmedia-backend-spring](https://github.com/RevealBi/sdk-samples-java/tree/main/upmedia-backend-spring)), you can access http://localhost:8080/upmedia-backend/reveal-api/dashboards to get a list of all dashboards, and that list will include an "info" attribute for each dashboard with this summary:

 <img width="306" alt="image" src="https://user-images.githubusercontent.com/14890904/119552035-a8bede80-bd70-11eb-8f7e-7851fc4b48e5.png">

-In this React application, you can take a look at [DashboardsRepository.js](src/components/DashboardsRepository.js), we get the list of dashboards using that endpoint (/reveal-api/dashboards through backend.dashboards function), then iterate them creating a [RevealDashboardThumbnail](src/components/RevealDashboardThumbnail.js) component for each of them:
+In this React application, you can take a look at [DashboardsRepository.js](src/components/DashboardsRepository.js), we get the list of dashboards using that endpoint (/reveal-api/dashboards through backend.dashboards() function), then iterate them creating a [RevealDashboardThumbnail](src/components/RevealDashboardThumbnail.js) component for each of them:
 ```javascript
 <RevealDashboardThumbnail title={d.info.Title} id={d.id} summary={d.info}/>
 ```